tapsmurove/hoek/README.md

 **hoek** is sponsored by [&yet](https://andyet.com)

+## Modifications
+This fork of Hoek has been modified to be suitable for minification during the React build process.

 ## Usage

 The *Hoek* library contains some common functions used within the hapi ecosystem.
 It comes with useful methods for Arrays (clone, merge, applyToDefaults), Objects (removeKeys, copy), Asserting and more.